nixaraven/s9_vector/README.md

 ## Usage

 First install [simongog/sdsl-lite](https://github.com/simongog/sdsl-lite) as usual.
-Then include the new bitvector header as:
+Then include the new bitvector header that is in `include/sdsl/s9_vector.hpp` as it's shown in the next example:

 ```C++
 #include <iostream>